trikitrok/SimplerRomanNumeralsKataInClojure/README.md

 # roman-numerals-converter

 <pre>
-A roman numeral converter which takes a decimal up to 3999 and converts it into its roman equivalent.
+A roman numeral converter which takes a decimal and converts it into its roman equivalent.
 </pre>

 The project uses [Midje](https://github.com/marick/Midje/).